jeaye/safepaste/README.md

 ## Command-line tool

 There is a command line tool for uploading and downloading pastes, written in bash, included in the repo.
-It supports all of the options as the web page and performs the client-side encryption using openssl.
+It supports all of the same options as the web page and performs the client-side encryption using openssl.
 To install it, use:

 ```bash
 $ wget https://raw.githubusercontent.com/jeaye/safepaste/master/tool/safepaste